openSUSE/obs-landing/_posts/deployments/2023-08-03-post-mortem.md

 ## Lessons Learned
 **What went well?**

-The rest of the migration except for those tables
+The rest of the migration except for those tables.

 **What went wrong?**

-* The current way we deploy with migration does not log the progress of migrations or inform us about things happening in real time
+* The current way we deploy with migration does not log the progress of migrations or inform us about things happening in real time.
-* We don't know about errors coming from the database if there are any unless somebody tells us
+* We don't know about errors coming from the database if there are any unless somebody tells us.
-* We did not communicate this migration with the BuildOPS in advance to warn them of any potential fallout
+* We did not communicate this migration with the BuildOPS in advance to warn them of any potential fallout.

 **Where we got lucky?**

-Only four tables ended up being affected
+Only four tables ended up being affected.

 ## Timeline (CEST)
 - *09:03* Started the deployment with the migration